puneetpahuja/programming-in-haskell/README.md

+# Programming in Haskell
-Code examples and solutions for the book : Programming in Haskell (2nd edition)
+Code examples and solutions for the book: "Programming in Haskell (2nd edition)"